MeRupamGanguly/interview-preparation/Kafka.md

 `IDempotent` setting enables or disables idempotent producers.
 When idempotency is enabled, Kafka ensures that even if the producer sends the same message multiple times (due to retries), the message is only written once to the Kafka topic.

 `Transport` is the TLS configuration.
 It defines how the connection will be secured with SSL/TLS.
-NEVER use InsecureSkipVerify: true in a production environment because it makes your connection vulnerable to man-in-the-middle (MITM) attacks.
+NEVER use InsecureSkipVerify: true in a production environment because it makes our connection vulnerable to man-in-the-middle (MITM) attacks.
 Always set it to false in production.

 ```go